Nebula769/odin-recipes/README.md

 # odin-recipes
-I learned the basics of html and with this project, I will make a basic recipe website utilizing html.
+This is a toy recipes website that reflects the start of my learning of html and websites.